 What type of dulce de leche should you use?

-That means that the dulce de leche is thicker and holds better.
-That way you won't need to add as much powdered sugar.
+This means the dulce de leche is thicker and made for fillings and piping where you need it to hold and not drip.
+And you won't need to add as much powdered sugar, which can create a too-sweet truffle.

 Rolling the truffles

-You can use whatever you want to roll these fudge balls in - I used sprinkles too as is well documented.
+You can use whatever you want to roll these fudge balls in - I used sprinkles for fun, but lightly toasted coconut is the best option.

 - Coconut: shredded unsweetened is the best combination.
-I recommend it being your first choice.
+I recommend it as your first choice.

-- Ground nuts or cookies: they work very well too, of course.
-As do sprinkles.
+- Ground nuts or cookies: they also work very well.
+As do sprinkles, though they are not the best to bite.

 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.